If by work, you’re asking if you can you lose weight without exercise, then yes.

 So what exercise do I recommend?

-Keto and exercise
+Keto Diet and Exercise

 Often when people refer to exercise they are generally referring to either weight training or cardio.